Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 \subsection{Primordial population and evolution}

 Being the DWD parameter distribution poorly known, the present stellar population can be generated evolving a primordial population with the code \textsc{SeBa}\footnote{\url{https://github.com/amusecode/SeBa}}.
 This code makes it possible to completely simulate the evolution of a stellar population; in particular, for the sake of this analysis, it is used to evolve a population of binaries in the parameter ranges where the formation of a DWD is possible.
 We sample the population parameters, namely the masses $m_1$ and $m_2$, the initial orbital separation, the eccentricity and the metallicity $Z$ accordingly with some distributions implemented in the code.
-The fiducial parameter distributions and parameter intervals are chosen accordingly to \cite{Korol_LISA1} and reported in tab. \ref{tab:DWD_parameters}.
-Despite effectively using a thermal distribution for the eccentricity, all the short-period DWDs show $\varepsilon=0$ at the formation of the DWD, at the end of the CE phase.
-Thus the effects of eccentricity will be neglected, considering only circular orbits, as anticipated in sec.~\ref{sec:binary_system}.
+The fiducial parameter distributions and parameter intervals are chosen accordingly to \cite{Korol:2017qcx} and reported in tab. \ref{tab:DWD_parameters}.
+Despite effectively using a thermal distribution for the eccentricity, all the short-period DWDs show $\varepsilon=0$ at the formation of the DWD, at the end of the second CE phase.
+Thus the effects of eccentricity will be neglected, considering only circular orbits, as anticipated in Sect.~\ref{sec:binary_system}.
+The CE treatment is implemented in \textsc{SeBa} following the $\gamma\alpha$-prescription, which is thoroughly motivated and discussed in \cite{SeBa_2}.
+This prescription reproduces well the observations specifically in the context of DD SNIa progenitors, which is the main target population of this paper.
 After the sampling, every binary system in the population is evolved independently for a chosen time interval, taking into account all the major effects that contribute to the evolution of the single stars and the system as a whole.
-The state of the system for very relevant evolutionary phase is stored.
+The state of the system for every relevant evolutionary phase is stored.